 - Thyroid disease such as an overactive thyroid (hyperthyroidism) and other metabolic imbalances

 - Use of stimulants, including certain medications, caffeine, tobacco and alcohol

 Some people who have atrial fibrillation have no known heart problems or heart damage.

 Things that can increase the risk of atrial fibrillation (A-fib) include:

 - Age.
 The older a person is, the greater the risk of developing atrial fibrillation.

 - Heart disease.
 Anyone with heart disease — such as heart valve problems, congenital heart disease, congestive heart failure, coronary artery disease, or a history of heart attack or heart surgery — has an increased risk of atrial fibrillation.

-- Eating a heart-healthy diet
+- Eat a nutritious diet

-- Maintaining a healthy weight
+- Get regular exercise and maintain a healthy weight

-- Reducing stress, as intense stress and anger can cause heart rhythm problems
+- Manage stress, as intense stress and anger can cause heart rhythm problems